ShudongSun/ShudongSun.github.io/index.md

 ## Shudong Sun

-Shudong Sun is a master student of deparetment of Computer Science in University of Southern California.
+Shudong Sun is a Ph.D. student of deparetment of Statistics and Data Science at The University of Arizona.

 ### Current Research